NerfSentry

 Why this exists

 Because the process is the point.
 Reverse-engineering a USB HID protocol, tuning a motion detector that’s mounted on the thing it’s trying to hold steady, building a cyberpunk UI for a toy that shoots foam — none of this needed to happen.
 All of it was worth doing.
-The turret sits on my desk and tracks me while I type.
-It hasn’t fired without permission yet.
-The “yet” is doing a lot of work in that sentence.
+The turret’s watchful eye never sleeps.
+It hasn’t fired without permission.
+Yet.
+It might be watching me, but I’m also keeping an eye on it, just in case.